Mighel881/lemonra1n/README.md

     - You'll have to uicache in Pogo every reboot

 # Credits
-- [Nebula](https://github.com/itsnebulalol) for a lot of the code from palera1n
+- [Nebula](https://github.com/itsnebulalol) for the original script from palera1n
 - [the Procursus Team](https://github.com/ProcursusTeam) for the amazing bootstrap
 - [Amy](https://github.com/elihwyma) for Pogo